 We provide an onsite, after school care program staffed by St. Vincent de Paul School personnel from 3:00-5:30 pm daily.
 The program, known as Cleary Care, was named in honor of Fr.
 James Cleary, the Pastor who constructed St. Vincent Academy in 1888.
 The director of Cleary Care, Mrs. Dolores Cuneo, is a long time supporter and volunteer in our community.
 Cleary Care offers our students daily homework help, organized recreation, healthy snacks, and fun celebrations throughout the year.

-CHESS FOR KIDS is dedicated to bringing the benefits of chess to young people as in Sonoma & Napa counties.
+CHESS FOR KIDS is dedicated to bringing the benefits of chess to young people in Sonoma & Napa counties.
 This on-site after school enrichment program helps to improve memory, increase problem solving skills, and improve reading skills and concentration.
 Registration information is shared with parents through the school.

 St. Vincent de Paul Elementary School partners with an outside lunch vendor, My Hot Lunchbox.
 Parents easily order lunch online for their students.
 To find out more about the My Hot Lunchbox program please click here